Akiyoshidai Plateau 秋吉台

 Walk through the trees and cross the bridge over the river into the cave known as Akiyoshido.

-The cave is large, with a well-maintained path.
+The cave is large, with a well-maintained boardwalk.
 Gentle lighting preserves the atmosphere of this incredible place and illuminates the stunning limestone pools, stalactites and stalagmites to great effect.
 The water running through the cave makes this an aural experience as well as it whittles the limestone into ever-more fantastic shapes.

 Plates and golden pillars